Bespoke’s Morning Lineup – 10/23/20 – Around the Curve

 See what’s driving market performance around the world in today’s Morning Lineup.
 Bespoke’s Morning Lineup is the best way to start your trading day.
 Read it now by starting a two-week free trial to Bespoke Premium.
 CLICK HERE to learn more and start your free trial.

-Be sure to check out today’s Morning Lineup for a rundown of the latest stock-specific news of note, market performance in the US and Europe, trends related to the COVID-19 outbreak, and much more.
+Be sure to check out today’s Morning Lineup for a rundown of the latest stock-specific news of note, market performance in the US and Europe, key earnings data from the US and Europe, mixed manufacturing and services sector PMI data, trends related to the COVID-19 outbreak, and much more.

 ml0203

 Every Thursday, Bespoke publishes its “Bespoke 50” list of top growth stocks in the Russell 3,000.
 Our “Bespoke 50” portfolio is made up of the 50 stocks that fit a proprietary growth screen that we created a number of years ago.
-Since inception in early 2012, the “Bespoke 50” has beaten the S&P 500 by 151.5 percentage points, which hit a new high this week.
-Through today, the “Bespoke 50” is up 297.5% since inception versus the S&P 500’s gain of 146.0%.
+Since inception in early 2012, the “Bespoke 50” has beaten the S&P 500 by 170.6 percentage points.
+Through today, the “Bespoke 50” is at new all-time highs and up 319.5% since inception versus the S&P 500’s gain of 148.9%.
 Always remember, though, that past performance is no guarantee of future returns.
 To view our “Bespoke 50” list of top growth stocks, please start a two-week free trial to either Bespoke Premium or Bespoke Institutional.

 See what’s driving market performance around the world in today’s Morning Lineup.
 Bespoke’s Morning Lineup is the best way to start your trading day.
 Read it now by starting a two-week free trial to Bespoke Premium.
 CLICK HERE to learn more and start your free trial.

-Be sure to check out today’s Morning Lineup for a rundown of the latest stock-specific news of note, market performance in the US and Europe, updates on Asian and European economic data, trends related to the COVID-19 outbreak, and much more.
+Be sure to check out today’s Morning Lineup for a rundown of the latest stock-specific news of note, market performance in the US and Europe, key earnings data from the US and Europe, trends related to the COVID-19 outbreak, and much more.

 ml0203